na-na-hi/renget/archive/8r6bv.md

 worth the upgrade for the instant runestacks > Garmr > stain on rotation, way more useful and consistent than 15% diluted TDM when you have proper supports.

+*Life Harvester's Path: Shared Destiny*
+Precursor: *Life Harvester's Song* / Gacha
+HoRb's motif, and the only scythe with support skills.
+Thankfully, HoRb overwrites the weapon skill of whatever scythe she uses, so outside of some numerical creep, she's not as hard-locked to her motif as the other newer valks.

 *Path to Acheron: Kindred*
 Precursor: *Path to Acheron* / Gacha
-Statstick upgrade for SN - also good on SP Seele.
+Statstick upgrade for SN - also good on SP and HoRb Seele.

 *Sanguine Gaze: Union*
 Precursor: *Sanguine Gaze* / Gacha